 - Keeping things simple: Switching allows for overtime to be calculated on the same cadence as the schedule for a seamless experience between Scheduling and Time Clock & Attendance.

-- New features: Switching makes your account eligible for upcoming improvements like Overtime Visibility.
+- New features: Switching makes your account eligible for upcoming improvements.

-- You must have account holder or manager (with ‘can manage payroll‘ enabled) level access to change the weekly overtime boundary.
+- You must have admin or manager (with “can manage timesheets and pay periods” enabled) level access to change the weekly overtime boundary.

 - For the best experience, When I Work recommends changing the overtime boundary to the start day of the work week.

-- Communicate the change of the overtime boundary to avoid confusion among employees.
+- Communicate the change of the overtime boundary to avoid confusion among users.

 Before you begin

 Determine whether your account currently calculates weekly overtime from the start day of the work week or the start of the pay period.